gohugoio/hugo/content/templates/data-templates.md

 [Jaco Pastorius](http://en.wikipedia.org/wiki/Jaco_Pastorius_discography) was a great bass player, but his solo discography is short enough to use as an example.
 [John Patitucci](http://en.wikipedia.org/wiki/John_Patitucci) is another bass giant.

-The example below is a bit constructed, but it illustrates the flexibility of Data Files.
-It uses TOML as file format.
+The example below is a bit contrived, but it illustrates the flexibility of data Files.
+This example uses TOML as its file format with the two following data files:

-Given the files:

 * `data/jazz/bass/jacopastorius.toml`
 * `data/jazz/bass/johnpatitucci.toml`

-`jacopastorius.toml` contains the content below, `johnpatitucci.toml` contains a similar list:
+`jacopastorius.toml` contains the content below. `johnpatitucci.toml` contains a similar list:

 ```
 discography = [